JONSASSE/432-2018/slides/class17/README.md

     - "Not" = Not interested in this topic.
     - "DK" = I don't know enough about this to form an opinion.

+### So what will we cover in the rest of the course?

+Starting Thursday, we'll work on (in this order, I believe):

+1. Models for count outcomes, outcomes with extra zeros, and outcomes which are censored.
+(That's Chapter 18.)
+2. Models for nominal categorical outcomes and models for ordinal categorical outcomes.
+3. Models for time-to-event / survival outcomes.

+- I've taken the material I planned to show you on probit models for binary outcomes, and logistic regression for outcomes where you have aggregated data and put them in Chapter 16.
+We'll discuss that lightly today.
+- I've taken the detailed materials on cleaning data for the BRFSS SMART study and put that in Chapter 17.
+- Chapter 18 covers models for count outcomes, etc.
+- Later chapters (for which I am still drafting materials) discuss categorical outcomes, and time-to-event outcomes.
+- It's not clear to me how much time it will take to cover these items.
+When they're done, I'll settle on how much time I have to discuss the other items.
+- Linear mixed effects models are easy to do a little bit on, but difficult to do in a lot of detail.
+I'll see if I can strike a balance.
+- I probably won't do much with cluster analysis, but I'm still thinking about it.
+- I have some material on CART prepared, because I did some of that last year.
+It's an appealing topic to me, because people don't know much about it, but it wasn't quite as popular, so we'll see.

 ### What question(s) about the course are uppermost in your mind now?
 (A curated sample.)

 1. **When should I use `ols` as opposed to `lm`?**